RahulModak74/BATTERY_REIMANNIAN_PAPER/README.md

 LORENTZIAN EXTENSIONS..

-pdf explains early success with multiple TO DOs..
+pdf lorentzian_extension.pdf explains early success with multiple TO DOs..

 Here is what we are attempting in Lorentzian sector..
 Key Contributions